House of Orléans-Braganza: Exile

-On 15 November 1889 a republican coup d'ètat took place in Rio de Janeiro deposing the old Emperor Pedro II and proclaiming the exile of the Brazilian Imperial Family.
+On 15 November 1889 a republican coup d'état took place in Rio de Janeiro deposing the old Emperor Pedro II and proclaiming the exile of the Brazilian Imperial Family.
 The imperial family arrived in Lisbon on 7 December 1889.
 The Orleans-Braganza family moved to southern Spain.
 Further bad news came from Brazil, as the new government abolished the imperial family's allowances, their only substantial source of income, and declared the family banished.
 On the back of a large loan from a Portuguese businessman, the imperial family moved into the Hotel Beau Séjour at Cannes.

 In early 1890, Princess Isabel and Prince Gaston moved into a private villa, which was far cheaper than the hotel, but the Emperor refused to accompany them and remained at the Beau Séjour, later moving to Paris where he died in 1891.
 Prince Louis, Duke of Nemours, Gaston's father, provided them with a monthly allowance.
 By September, they had taken a villa near Versailles and their sons were enrolled in Parisian schools.
 Isabel and Gaston purchased a villa in Boulogne-sur-Seine, where they lived an essentially quiet life.
 Attempts by Brazilian monarchists to restore the crown were unsuccessful, and Isabel lent them only half-hearted support.
 She thought military action unwise and unwelcome.
 She correctly assumed that it was unlikely to succeed.

 When Gaston's father died in 1896, an inheritance assured him and Isabel financial security.
 Their three sons enrolled at a military school in Vienna, and Isabel continued her charitable work associated with the Catholic Church.
-In 1905, Gaston purchased the Château d'Eu in Normandy, the former home of her grandfather King Louis Philippe I and where he was raised, and the couple furnished it with items received from Brazil in the early 1890s.
+In 1905, Gaston purchased the Château d'Eu in Normandy, the former home of his grandfather King Louis Philippe I and where he was raised, and the couple furnished it with items received from Brazil in the early 1890s.

 In 1907, Prince Luís of Orléans-Braganza, Isabel and Gaston's second son, planned an ambitious project to defy the decree banishing the imperial family from Brazil by traveling to Rio de Janeiro.
 His sudden arrival created an uproar in the old imperial capital because the arrival was widely circulated in newspapers.
 It also caused difficulties for Brazilian politicians by placing the imperial family at the center of attention and many Brazilians went to welcome him.
 However, Luís was prevented from disembarking and was not allowed to set foot on his native land by the republican government.
 Nonetheless, he sent his mother a telegram saying: "Hindered of disembarking by the Government, I greet the Redeemer of Slaves on the bay of Guanabara in the eve of May 13."